"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

 Doesn't it cause you to wonder how they could force Him to be king?

-During Passover, their hopes of deliverance ran especially high.
-They would actually rehearse how that God had delivered them from their oppressors, by the hand of Moses.
+During Passover their hopes of deliverance ran especially high.
+They would actually rehearse how that God had delivered their nation from their oppressors, by the hand of Moses.

-The Jews were living under the control, and domination of the Roman Empire, just one step above slavery.
+At the time of Jesus they were living under the control, and domination of the Roman Empire, just one step above slavery, but were expecting another leader like Moses.

-They wanted to see great miracles; and to have a king who could free them of their enemies, and fully restore their country.
-Perhaps then, they could live in peace and abundance, as they thought was their heritage under the Old Covenant.
+They wanted to see great miracles; to have a king who could free them of their enemies and restore their country.
+Perhaps then, they could live in the peace and abundance they considered to be their heritage under the Old Covenant.

-They had seen Jesus Feed the Five Thousand, and had correctly identified him was the One in Moses' prophesy.
-What they couldn't grasp, is that it wasn't God's plan, nor was it Jesus' mission.
+They had seen Jesus Feed the Five Thousand, and had correctly identified him was the One in Moses' prophesy; however, as we will see in the following study, they like their forefathers, are a "Stiffnecked People."

-feeding the five thousand was another demonstration of God's, love, power, compassion, and provision.
-He more than met the needs of these people, and offered them still another sign that He was the Messiah, the Son of God.
+Feeding the five thousand was another demonstration of God's, love, power, compassion, and provision.
+He more than met the needs of these people, while offering them still another sign that He was the Messiah, the Son of God.

-I wonder how much of that the boy took back with him.
-Whatever amount, don't you suppose it was more than he brought?
+Isn't that a great lesson for us!
+I wonder how much food the boy took back with him, don't you suppose it was more than he brought?

-This story of Jesus feeds the five thousand doesn't end here, but continues next week; where Jesus attempts to help them understand His true mission.
+This story of Jesus feeds the five thousand does not end here, but continues next week with Jesus attempting to help them understand His true mission.

 OUR NEXT STUDY: